hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/call.md

 {payload}
 ```

-Call a function, which returns the call id
+Call a function, which returns the call id, no signature authentication requirements.

 **Example call**: